 Low oxygen levels can cause:

-- Bluish color on the skin, lips, and fingernails
+- Bluish color to the skin, lips, and fingernails

 - Blood tests

-- Oximetry—small clip on your finger that can measure oxygen in the blood with a light
+- Oximetry—a small clip on the finger, toe, or ear, that measures oxygen in the blood

 Chronic Respiratory Failure

-- Home oxygen therapy.
-A machine or tank can provide oxygen at home.
+- Home oxygen therapy— A machine or tank provides oxygen at home.
 Smaller units can be taken outside the home.
 Oxygen may only be needed during activity or 24 hours per day.

 - Sleep support.
-A machine can help to keep the airway open during sleep.
+A machine can help keep the airway open during sleep.
 A mask gently pushes air into the airways.
-It helps keep the airways open and increases the amount of air in the lungs.
 Certain sleep positions or special beds may also ease breathing.